mateasdorinko/restaurant365-challenge-calculator/README.md

 with the requirement number.
 3. I marked some of the tests with the "skip" attribute.
 I realize that we can see via history if a given test was no longer needed and removed.
 For brevity purposes, I left these in.
+4. The examples provided in the requirements have been used as actual test scenarios, and included in the test framework.